Reference

 Type

 There is no DEFENSECLAW_GATEWAY_BIND, DEFENSECLAW_DATA_DIR, or DEFENSECLAW_LOG_LEVEL env var today.
-Use DEFENSECLAW_HOME to relocate the data directory, edit gateway.host / gateway.port / gateway.api_port in config.yaml to change bind addresses, and set log verbosity through the sidecar's --log-level flag (see defenseclaw-gateway start --help).
+Use DEFENSECLAW_HOME to relocate the data directory.
+Configure the sidecar API listener with gateway.api_bind and gateway.api_port, and the separate guardrail proxy listener with guardrail.host and guardrail.port; gateway.host/gateway.port are the upstream agent-gateway address.
+Set log verbosity through the sidecar's --log-level flag (see defenseclaw-gateway start --help).

 Per-connector source-of-truth files